Trump postpones G7 summit, seeks to add countries to invitation list

 The decision to postpone the G7 summit is a retreat for Trump, who had sought to host the group of major industrialized countries in Washington as a demonstration that the United States was returning to normal after the coronavirus epidemic, which has killed more than 103,000 Americans to date.

-Trump had canceled an in-person G7 meeting that was scheduled for March as the virus spread, but had recently sought to revive it.
+Trump had canceled an in-person G7 meeting scheduled for March as the virus spread, but had recently sought to revive it.

 French President Emmanuel Macron backed the idea of an in-person meeting, according to the White House, but Canadian Prime Minister Justin Trudeau declined to endorse it, saying there were too many health-related questions.
-German Chancellor Angela Merkel said earlier this week she could not attend.
+This week, German Chancellor Angela Merkel said she could not attend.

+South Korea is aware of Trump’s invitation and will discuss the matter with the United States, a government official in Seoul told Reuters on Sunday.

-The G7 is made up of the United States, Britain, France, Japan, Germany, Italy and Canada, and the European Union also attends.
+The G7 groups the United States, Britain, France, Japan, Germany, Italy and Canada, and the European Union also attends.

-Reporting by Steve Holland; Writing by Andy Sullivan and Mike Stone; Editing by Daniel Wallis and Paul Simao
+Reporting by Steve Holland; Additional reporting by Hyonhee Shin in Seoul; Writing by Andy Sullivan and Mike Stone; Editing by Daniel Wallis, Paul Simao and William Mallard